Shopify Review 2015

 Shopify Review: Payment Gateways

-Shopify certainly doesn’t fall short then it comes to payment gateway integrations.
+Shopify certainly doesn’t fall short when it comes to payment gateway integrations.
 They have their own Shopify Payments solution which is powered by Stripe.

 Possible issues with Shopify Payments: